Yoda is yoga. Yoga is Yoda.

 Yes Yoda, you are SO right, so, so right.

-If we don’t try, we never fail – and what even is trying anyway?
-It’s just doing it, doing the best version of it, as Yoda says: “do or do not there is no try”.
+If we don’t try, we never ‘fail’, and we certainly never learn… but what even is trying anyway?
+It’s just doing it, or doing the best version of ‘it’, whatever ‘it’ is, and as Yoda says: “do or do not there is no try”.
+So you just do the best version of what you can today and that’s it.

-Headstand, side crow, crow, handstand – all these poses I have ‘failed’ at a thousand and million times – and will continue to do so I am sure (once I’m allowed to do them again).
+Headstand, side crow, crow, handstand – all these poses I have ‘failed’ at a thousand and million times – and will continue to do so I am sure.

-Failing isn’t a bad thing, it’s no biggie if you failed, the point is you made the step in the first place to go out there and DO IT.
+‘Failing’ isn’t a bad thing, it’s no biggie if you ‘failed’, the point is you made the step in the first place to go out there and DO IT, or do whatever your body and mind felt it could do at that time.